mymo689/ngx-query-builder/projects/ngx-query-builder/README.md

 ### Actively Planned Upgrades

-- [ ] Create an emitter for the maxFilterDepth exceeded event.
+- [X] Create an emitter for the maxFilterDepth reached event. -- Added v0.0.4: 7 Apr 2022
 - [ ] Provide more detailed instructions for how to install, import, and use the module.
 - [ ] Create a working demo to be hosted online and linked to within the README file.
 (Stackblitz or otherwise)
-- [ ] Allow for customized condition fields, either adding to the existing list or replacing entirely.
+- [X] Allow for customized condition fields, either adding to the existing list or replacing entirely. -- Added v0.0.9: 8 Apr 2022
 - [ ] Allow for adding to the IDataField type options for customized options.
 (More than just string, number, boolean, etc)
 - [ ] In accordance with the IDataField types above, allow for custom HTML to be injected for custom type options.
 - [ ] Allow for custom buttons to be passed into the component via [content projection](https://angular.io/guide/content-projection).